6.2 Children Missing from Education

 - Who are not on a school roll or being educated otherwise (e.g. privately or in alternative provision) for example children of travelling communities or immigrant families who never are registered for education.

 The “Pupil Tracking Officer” (CME Assistant) is responsible for receiving details of children missing from education and for brokering support for them through the most appropriate agencies.
-See NSCB Members Contacts for the telephone number for this officer in each authority.
+Details of how to contact the CME Team can be found on the Norfolk Children’s Services website.

 2.1 By Schools